ConfederacyOfGaia/Gaia/druid.md

 This ability is identical to the Commune With Nature Feat.

-Need to create a ~3rd level spell that permanently enchants an item, for use when creating magic items.
+**TODO:** Need to create a ~3rd level spell that permanently enchants an item, for use when creating magic items.
 Certain circles get unarmed fighting abilities based on their animal: Bear, Dragon, others?

 ## Spellcasting